 How affordable?
-Typically, you'll find at least a 30 per cent drop in the price of a product that’s just one year old and around 50 per cent on something that’s closer to three years old.
+Typically, you should find at least a 30 per cent drop in the price of a product that’s just one year old and around 50 per cent on something that’s closer to three years old.
 After that, the price is determined as much by condition as age.

-Of all the various components that make up a hi-fi system, speakers are probably the most sturdy and can give decades worth of use provided they haven’t been abused.
+Of all the various components that make up a hi-fi system, speakers are probably the most sturdy and can give decades' worth of use provided they haven’t been abused.
 And if they do go wrong, they’re usually relatively easy to repair.
-All told, second-hand and vintage hi-fi speakers can be a great option, provided you avoid a few potential problems.
-Read on for our guide to buying second-hand speakers.
+All told, second-hand and vintage hi-fi speakers can be a great option provided you avoid a few potential problems...

 Instead, we recommend you compile a shortlist of products to consider.
 Those that will fit into your set-up and sound optimal in the position you’re going to place them.
-There’s no point picking those bargain-priced premium floorstanders if you’re going to end up with them stuck in a room corner – you’ll never get the best out of them that way, and no matter how low the price, it’s money wasted.
+There’s no point picking those bargain-priced premium floorstanders if you’re going to end up with them stuck in a room corner – you’ll never get the best out of them that way, and no matter how low the price it will be money wasted.

-Once you have identified the speakers that you want, it makes sense to contact the manufacturer to ensure that spare parts are available.
+Once you have identified the speakers you want, it makes sense to contact the manufacturer to ensure that spare parts are available in case you ever need them.
 If the model is still current then that won’t be an issue, but start looking at products that are out of production and things may get sketchy.
 We would suggest walking away from any model where drive units aren’t readily available or sensibly priced.

 You’re not always dependent on the speaker manufacturer, though (unless the drivers are proprietary and made in-house).
 Often you'll find that the drivers are made by OEM suppliers such as Scanspeak, Audax or SEAS.
 If that’s the case, then you can buy from one of their outlets.
 You’ll need the speaker driver’s part number, which is normally indicated on a label stuck somewhere on the unit’s motor assembly.
 A quick Google search of the number with the OEM manufacturer’s name, and there’s a fair chance you’ll find someone selling it.